Insole-Invictus/Bodyslide-Outfit-Studio-Manual/Creating-a-BodySlide-project.md

     See the [[group manager|Using the group manager]] page for more information on how to use it!

    _Note that if you add an outfit to its own group, do not forget to add it to the master group (for example "CBBE") as well!_

+12. Share your projects!
+See the start of this page for info on how to do that.